 Still, Maalifushi is mostly about peace and tranquillity, and as such, it is as serene a destination as you can find.
-Restorative yoga, top-notch spa treatments, beach-front exercise and the excellent healthy food are all parts of the exquisite body and mind restoration experience.
+Restorative yoga, top-notch spa treatments, beach-front exercise, and excellent healthy food are all parts of the exquisite body and mind restoration experience.

 Number of rooms & suites: 66